czjghost/AFS/README.md

 Detailed descriptions of options can be found in [general_main.py](general_main.py).
 This file is not uploaded currently.

 ### Command for duplicate results
-You can run python file "run_cifar10.py", "run_cifar100.py" and "run_mini.py" to reimplement our paper result, for example:
+You can run python file "run_cifar10.py", "run_cifar100.py" and "run_mini.py" to reimplement our paper results, for example:
 ```shell
   python run_mini.py
  ```